 One of the most important aspects of an open world sandbox is the amount of choice offered to the player.
 Not just giving them the ability to explore but figure out how they tackle a single problem.
 Showcasing the mechanics, what they do, and allowing them to experiment.
 A good example could be Breath of The Wild and how you can walk, fly, horse ride, shield surf, swim, and climb towards where you need to go.
 Elden Ring and how a boss has a specific attack pattern and speed, but you have numerous builds and weapons to use to beat them.
 The Phantom Pain and the numerous tools they have to let you go loud and quiet.
 There are moments in these games where the pacing and direction gets extremely linear, but you are given the options to experiment and figure stuff out on your own.
 Then there’s the other design approach.
 The guided approach.
 The design approach Horizon Zero Dawn, Ghost of Tsushima, and most commonly the Assassin’s Creed has.
 You are given an objective but are guided towards it.
 Going against this objective will lead to automatic failure, a game over, and forcing you to follow the way the game wants you to.
 However, the player is given guidance towards this objective.
 That way they don’t linger around too long and get plopped into the sequence where the fun stuff really starts to happen.
 I prefer the first design approach more, but if the second approach is done really well it can be fun.
 Signaling to the player when to take opportunities and feel awesome.

 Red Dead Redemption 2 seems to be very confused on what style of open world it wants to be.
 Outside of the main story you are allowed to explore and get creative.
 Hunt down critters using either quiet or loud weapons to then skin them and obtain meat.
 You can threaten a bank keeper to open the vault, sneak towards it yourself, or blow it up using dynamite.
 You are given not only a multitude of guns, but also throwable objects that are quiet and eliminate enemies instantaneously if you aim for the head.
 You have all these options to experiment, but the main story doesn’t allow you to be creative in.
 If you’re in a stealth sequence, you are forced to be silent or will be punished for being loud.
-If you want to take another route that isn’t the one you are supposed to follow, you are punished.
-If you need to navigate to a building but decide to take a different approach, you are punished.
+If you want to take another route that isn’t the one you are supposed to follow, you're punished.
+If you navigate to a building but want to take a different approach, punished!

 There’s no better example of these restrictions than when you are required to sneak into an oil plantation to steal some papers later in chapter six.
 In this mission, Arthur is tasked by Eagle Flies to quietly sneak into an oil plantation to retrieve documents proving the natives own the land.
 At the very beginning he tells you can either sneak in by yourself or catch a ride in one of the oil wagons.
 A traveling oil wagon is spawned when the section begins, but you can still sneak in without it if you want to.
 The game signals an option you can take but doesn’t force you into doing this.
 For the rest of the mission you’d think you would have a little more choice.
 Turns out you don’t.
 Your honor goes down if you kill any guards in the plantation, so it discourages you from using any weapons.
 Even the quiet ones like bows and throwing knives which would be efficient.
 Imagine if the honor goes down if someone finds the body, but it remains the same if you find a place to hide it.
 There are a couple boxes that let you climb onto the rooftop of the main building.
 The way the building is laid out is that the bottom floor is like a rectangular box, but the top floor is half that block.
 Leaving side windows, you could easily climb into.
 At the end of this mission, you actually climb out of a window to escape.
 The player can attempt to climb onto the roof, but if they try to enter the office containing the documents this way they are instead punished.
 Why?
 You clearly set up this choice, but don’t make it available until the end.
 This mission is just poorly designed in general, because while it has ideas it doesn’t make proper use of them.
 Meaning the mission falls flat.